MathIsFun0/Immolate/README.md

 ```

 ### Nix
-If you are on Mac or on Linux and you are running nix, you can get a shell with all the needed build dependencies by running in this folder:
+If you are on Mac or on Linux and you are running [Nix](https://nixos.org/) with flake support enabled, you can get a shell with all the needed build dependencies by running in this folder:
 ```bash
 nix develop
 ```